 - All hemorrhagic patients (or bleeding risk) should receive early anti–fibrinolytic therapy (within the first 3 hours of injury)

-But how those assumption can be related to practical clinical world?
+But how those assumptions can be related to the practical clinical world?

 The identification of parameters and cut-off values to recognize TIC can be a great step forward on the choice of the right patients in whom starting an early hemostatic resuscitation, avoiding both the risk of exposure to unneeded side effects than the possibility of wasting precious clinical resources.

-The achievement of target level of plasmatic fibrinogen (with Fresh Frozen Plasma in fix ratio or with the goal directed administration of concentrated Fibrinogen ) can be the next level for treating trauma patients.
+The achievement of the target level of plasmatic fibrinogen (with Fresh Frozen Plasma in fix ratio or with the goal-directed the administration of concentrated Fibrinogen ) can be the next level for treating trauma patients.